AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/architecture.md

 ## Configuration and Settings

 The Configuration and Settings component is responsible for managing user preferences and settings.
 The component includes a settings file that stores user preferences for things like electrode placement, speech settings, and user interface themes.

+## Code Structure
+The code for SpeakUp-BCI is organized as follows:

+* `src/`: Source code for the software components
+** `bci/`: Brain-Computer Interface component code **`ui/`: User Interface component code
+**`speech/`: Speech Synthesis component code
+** `settings/`: Configuration and Settings component code ** `tests/`: Unit tests for the software components `data/`: Data files used by the software
+`docs/`: Documentation for the software components, including user manuals and developer guides Thank you for using SpeakUp-BCI!